MercuryWorkshop/anuraOS/documentation/Anura-API.md

 This API provides access to Anura's notification service, useful if you need to display an alert to the user.

+### anura.notifications.add

+This api allows you to add a notification to the notification service and have a callback that executes along with it.

 **Usage:**

 ```js